exusc/datahub/README.md

-Version 1.0.3 of Prototype for Concept Discussions
+Version 1.0.4 of Prototype for Concept Discussions

 Supports base functionality for
 - Standard administration of DATA-Hub objects
 - Self service with restriction to owned objects
-- First version of health checks implemented
+- Health checks implemented

 Open Tasks
 - connection to secure connect